Warwick Bar: Redevelopment

 An area covering 1.9 hectares (4.56 acres) of the conservation area began a redevelopment during 2005 as part of the Birmingham Eastside development which saw the renovation of dilapidated buildings.

 The site has been earmarked by developers as a key site for a super casino in Birmingham, by 2020.
 The developers have been in extended talks with the Birmingham City Council, and in 2013 gave their initial approval for the plans for the super casino and hotel on the Warwick bar site.
 This decision was taken in conjunction with the anticipated impacts of the new HS2 route into the city.
-The conversion of listed buildings on the site to the new casino and hotel have been endorsed by English Heritage, based on the special consideration of the economic benefits for the area of Digbeth.
+The conversion of listed buildings on the site to the new casino and hotel have been endorsed by English Heritage, based on the special consideration of the economic benefits for the area of DigbethDigbeth.

 Many proposed projects for the area have been submitted including one named "The Needle" which has had very little information presented about it.
 The developments are mainly residential and will replace or regenerate the old warehouse buildings.
 Designs for buildings and a masterplan were submitted at an international design competition organised by Midlands Architecture & the Designed Environment (MADE) in summer 2005.
 A total of 45 companies submitted masterplans for the development which was cut down to a shortlist of seven; AZHAR architecture, DSDHA, FAT, S333, Kinetic AIU, Jeppe Aagaard Andersen, and Sarah Wiglesworth.
 The winners were chosen as Kinetic AIU, who were awarded the title by ISIS and Birmingham City Council.
 The three groups worked together to produce a masterplan which is yet to be submitted for planning permission to Birmingham City Council.
 The proposals include a film centre, art gallery, hotel and social areas.
 Around 600 new homes are to be constructed in the area.
 The £100 million project is due to be completed by 2013.
 The development includes the renovation of the locally listed Fellows Morton & Clayton building and the Banana Warehouse.

 A separate redevelopment scheme in the Warwick Bar conservation area is The Bond which transformed a complex of Victorian factory buildings fronting onto the Grand Union Canal into an office and media complex.
 The centrepiece of this complex is The Ice House, which was constructed in 1890 for the production of ice.
 The ammonia compressor was built for W. Tansley, and could produce 40 tons of ice in 26 hours which would then be used in the markets.
 This and the surrounding canal buildings are locally listed.
 Companies and organisations based at The Bond complex include the World Wildlife Fund.